Complete guide to Hague Apostille Convention member countries, including China's accession, and how to authenticate documents for international use.

 Over 120 countries are members of the Hague Convention.
 Here are some common destinations:

-Countries NOT part of the Hague Convention (like China, Russia, UAE, Saudi Arabia) require embassy legalization instead of an apostille.
+Countries NOT part of the Hague Convention (like Russia, UAE, Saudi Arabia, Egypt, Nigeria, Kenya, Morocco) still require embassy legalization instead of an apostille.
 This is a more complex process involving:

-We handle apostilles for all Hague member countries and can guide you through embassy legalization for non-member countries.
+We handle apostilles for all 120+ Hague member countries — including the newly added China — and can guide you through embassy legalization for non-member countries.

 Get Expert Help